 From Olbia it’s less than half an hour to Arzachena, renowned for its archaeological sites.
 The area of this municipality stretches for over 228 square metres and has a beautiful coastline with many bays and beaches and spectacular rock formations.
 The wind has sculpted the rocks into beautiful shapes, the most famous of which is the “Roccia dell’Orso” in Palau, which with a bit of fantasy resembles a bear.

 The beautiful beaches of Giunco, Punta Molentis and Porto Giunco are definitely worth a visit.
-Book a boat trip with the Matilda II or rent a boat to explore the stunning coastline in a unique way.
-Don't forget to bring your snorkel gear!
-Our tip: spot the tropical fishes in the waters of Simius Playa.
+Book a boat trip or rent a boat to explore the stunning coastline in a unique way.
+If you want to learn more about the area, we recommend visiting the Archaeological Museum in Via Frau, during the high season opened from Tuesday through Sunday.
 Capo Carbonara is one of Villasimius’ absolute highlights.
 From here you can enjoy the spectacular view across the small islands Isola dei Cavalli and Isola di Serpentara.
 The area, a protected nature reserve since 2000, is a true paradise for snorkelers and divers.

-Sardinia's capital is located within a 45-minute drive from Villasimius.
-In Cagliari you can stroll through the narrow alleys and historic quarters, enjoy a lovely lunch or dinner in one of the restaurants and visit the numerous museums and sights.
+Sardinia’s capital Cagliari is located not too far from Villasimius.
+The coastal road leading to the city founded by the Phoenicians is unique.
+The lively city itself, which in Roman times was called “Carales”, is filled with cosy piazzas, narrow streets, boutiques and historic buildings.
 The oldest part of the town, the Castello, accessible via one of 2 gates (the San Pancrazio gate or the Porta dei Leoni) is located against a steep height, surrounded by the old city walls.
 The San Remy bastion offers a spectacular view across the marina, the beach and the surrounding villages.
 The “Cittadella dei Musei”, which used to be a repertory of arms, nowadays houses an archaeological museum, the museum of ethnology, a Pinacoteca and the National Museum.

 The last 5 nights you will spend in Punta Negra, a 4-star hotel with sea view which has a sandy beach in front and is also provided with a beautiful pool.
 The hotel is located within a 10-minute drive of Alghero, a cosy Catalan town which is also known als "Barceloneta", or small Barcelona.
 Nowadays the bilingual Aragonese still speak a Catalan dialect.
 In this province there are numerous beautiful beaches, such as Maria Pia, Le Bombarde and Spiaggia del Lazzaretto.